rutvik2/Apex-Car-Rental/README.md

 - Used external libraries such as jcalendar

 # Features
-- Used MySql connector jar file using JDBC driver to establish connection between the project abd the database
+- Used MySql connector jar file using JDBC driver to establish connection between the project and the database
 - Implemented a Car-based Loading Frame using Timer class
 - Made a classic Login flow
 - Created a Navbar for the Admin and Employee panels